Graduate School of Education and Human Development

 Teacher Certification Preparation Programs

-Programs are available to prepare students for teacher licensure in elementary, secondary, and special education through the Master of Arts in Education and Human Development, Master of Education, and Education Specialist degree programs.
+Programs are available to prepare students for teacher licensure in elementary, secondary, and special education through the Master of Arts in the field of education and human development, Master of Education, and Education Specialist degree programs.
 Students who plan to prepare for licensure must apply to the appropriate degree program.
 These degree programs are also available to credentialed teachers seeking additional endorsements.

 In accordance with the 2008 Higher Education Opportunity Act, Title II, Section 205, The George Washington University Graduate School of Education and Human Development provides required information in response to any request by potential applicants, guidance counselors, and prospective employers.
-An information sheet can be viewed at gsehd.gwu.edu.
+Visit the School's website for additional information.

 Master of Arts in Teaching

 Master of Education

 - Master of Education in the field of elementary education